yukikitayama/leetcode-python/README.md

 - [daily-challenge](https://github.com/yukikitayama/leetcode-python/tree/main/daily-challenge) folder contains my
   problem-solving every day by following the daily challenge problems given by LeetCode.
-- [algorithm](https://github.com/yukikitayama/leetcode-python/tree/main/algorithm) folder tried to improve my understanding of a specific algorithms by picking the algorithm from LeetCode.
+- [algorithm](https://github.com/yukikitayama/leetcode-python/tree/main/algorithm) folder attempts to improve my understanding of a specific algorithms by picking the algorithm from LeetCode.
 - [company](https://github.com/yukikitayama/leetcode-python/tree/main/company) folder is a collection of the problems I solved with the higher frequency by company.